fewwwww/blog.suningyao.com/docs/intro.md

 I will be working at Google Geo (the map) at the valley as STEP Intern in Summer 2022.

 ### Project
 I am currently working on [WeLightProject](https://github.com/WeLightProject), an open-source community founded by SUIBE (上海对外经贸大学) 's [blockchain research center](https://suibe.net) and [nonce geek studio](https://noncegeek.com/#/).
-I am building a operating system-like `React` WebApp bridging developer tools together.
+I built a operating system-like `React` WebApp bridging developer tools together.
 The demo is up at [os.doge.university](http://os.doge.university).
+I also built the prototype for [a metaverse map generator](https://welightproject.github.io/tai_shang_world_generator/).

 I also did knowledge sharing at [Dapp Learning](https://github.com/fewwwww/Dapp-Learning).
 I wrote docs about [eth.build](https://github.com/austintgriffith/eth.build) for [Web3.0 dApp Camp](https://twitter.com/Web3dAppCamp) and translated a few episodes of MIT OCW about blockchain.